-Angelique Chettiparamb started her career as a practising architect in India, where she developed and led her own firm, whilst also teaching at higher education institutions such as the Cochin University.
-Later, she led the Centre for Urban Studies at the Kerala Institute of Local Administration for close to 5 years.
-In this capacity, she worked closely with Local Self-Government Institutions throughout the state and also the State Town Planning Department.
-After her PhD from Cardiff University, Angelique completed an ESRC Post-Doc Fellowship at Cardiff University where she also subsequently worked as a Research Fellow.
-She joined Reading University as a Lecturer in 2009, a Senior Lecturer in 2011 and Associate Professor in 2013.
+Angelique started her career as a practising architect in India, where she developed and led her own firm.
+Later she taught at the Cochin University, eventually joining the Kerala Institute of Local Administration to lead the Centre for Urban Studies for close to 5 years.
+In this capacity, she worked closely with Local Self-Government Institutions throughout the state of Kerala and also the State Town Planning Department.
+After her PhD from Cardiff University, she completed an ESRC Post-Doc Fellowship at Cardiff University where she also subsequently worked as a Research Fellow.
+She joined Reading University as a Lecturer in 2009.

 - PhD: School of City and Regional Planning; Cardiff University; United Kingdom (Doctoral Fellowship sponsored by the Ford Foundation).